sebvc/Resume/README.md

 </blockquote>

-4. and then add I add the following to the head of the `sebvc_Resume.md` file:
+I also preview the `.md` file on VSCode, so for formatting sake I add the following CSS Styling file to the head of the `.md` file and any images or icons rendered in the pdf are stored in the same `./media/` directory:

 <blockquote>